pingcap/docs-dm/en/replicate-data-using-dm.md

   user: "root"
   password: ""

-# Configuration of all the upstream MySQL instances required by the current data replication task.
+# Configuration of all the upstream MySQL instances required by the current data migration task.
 mysql-instances:
 -
-  # The ID of upstream instances or the replication group.
+  # The ID of upstream instances or the migration group.
 You can refer to the configuration of `source_id` in the "inventory.ini" file or in the "dm-master.toml" file.
   source-id: "mysql-replica-01"
   # The configuration item name of the block and allow lists of the name of the
   # database/table to be replicated, used to quote the global block and allow